adi2809/SimpleScanner/README.md

 the basic idea of the implementation lies in how to solve the linear system of equations to find the 8-unknown paramters of the projective matrix namely h11, h12, h13, h21, h22, h23, h31, h32 ( we can take h33 = 1).

-instructions for running the programme in the terminal : type the following line with the necessary inputs on to the device's terminal.
+</b>instructions for running the programme in the terminal</b>: type the following line with the necessary inputs on to the device's terminal.

-python/ python3 main.py --image [path of image file] --coords [path of coordinates file in form of a .txt]
+<b>python/ python3 main.py --image [path of image file] --coords [path of coordinates file in form of a .txt]</b>

 - image file can be a .png, .jpg or other formats that can be read by the opencv-python library's imread().
 - in the coords.txt file the following format is to be followed:
   - top_left_x,top_left_y